Macau Lifestyle

 Wander around Ká-Hó Village

-If you wish to take a glimpse of all sides of Macau’s history, head there now as the area is soon to be gentrified and redeveloped.
-Some of the Portuguese-style houses where leprosy patients lived have been restored in 2016 and almost ready to serve a new purpose.
-Go a little further and you can admire the triangular Our Lady of Sorrows Church crowned with a bronze crucifix by an Italian architect Francisco Messima.
+If you wish to take a glimpse of all sides of Macau’s history, head there now, as the area is soon to be fully gentrified and redeveloped.
+Some Portuguese-style houses where leprosy patients lived have been restored in 2016 and already serve a new purpose.
+Go a little further and admire the triangular Our Lady of Sorrows Church crowned with a bronze crucifix by an Italian architect Francisco Messima.

 Tags